crstnn/WirelessBushfireSensorNetwork/README.md

 # Wireless Bushfire Sensor Network
 Joint collaboration implemented in C using POSIX Threads and OpenMPI.
-A simulation of a WSN consensus algorithm utilising local sensors that communicate with satellites in order to detect bushfires within a particular area.
+A simulation of a WSN consensus algorithm utilising sensors that communicate with satellites in order to detect bushfires within a particular area.

 ![Network design layout (copyright-free image from